 At the Tax Law Office of David W. Klasing, we are seasoned FATCA tax attorneys with extensive experience in this complex, high-stakes area of tax law.
 With the first FATCA prosecutions beginning to move through the courts, now is the time to review your records and ensure that you are compliant.
 Contact our tax office online right away to arrange a reduced rate consultation or call the Tax Law Office of David W. Klasing at (805) 617-4566 to speak with a tax attorney today.
 Please note that all meetings at our San Jose tax office must be arranged in advance.

-Will it cost me more to hire the Tax Law Offices of David W. Klasing, who’s main office and the vast majority of the firm’s staff is located in Irvine California, but an appointment only Satellite office is close to my location, as opposed to a local company?
+Will it cost me more to hire the Tax Law Offices of David W. Klasing, whose main office and the vast majority of the firm’s staff is located in Irvine California, but an appointment-only Satellite office is close to my location, as opposed to a local company?
 Absolutely not!
-See our policies that address this issue here:
+See our policies that address this issue here!